 Grants starting at $20,000 to Georgia nonprofit organizations, government agencies, IHEs, and agricultural organizations to enhance the market competitiveness of specialty crops produced within the state.
-Concept proposals are due February 21.
+Applicants must submit a concept proposal prior to applying.
 Projects may involve education, research, or marketing.
 All projects must benefit the specialty crop industry.
+Partnerships are strongly encouraged.

 Specialty crops are defined as: fruits, vegetables, tree nuts, dried fruits, horticulture, Christmas trees, turfgrass/sod, nursery and greenhouse crops, including floriculture.

 Funding Priorities/Focus Areas:

 The following have been identified as funding priorities for the SCBGP for Georgia:

 - Increasing consumption of specialty crops in Georgia’s schools by expanding child knowledge of and improving access to the nutritional benefits of specialty crops;

 - Enhancing specialty crop food safety, particularly in regard to helping farmers/growers/producers prepare for and comply with the provisions of the Food Safety Modernization Act (FSMA);

 - Assisting all entities in the specialty crop production/distribution chain in developing “Good Agricultural Practices,” “Good Handling Practices,” “Good Manufacturing Practices,” and in cost-share arrangements for funding audits of such systems for small farmers, packers and processors;